 If you decide that you’d like to track your intake during a diet break, your next question is likely going to be how to calculate those new, higher macros.

-If you are not working with a coach a great rule of thumb is to increase your calories for maintenance - use WAG’s Free Online Macro Calculator to help you find yours!
+If you are not working with a coach, a great rule of thumb is to increase your calories for maintenance - use WAG’s Free Online Macro Calculator to help you find yours!

 Although they are similar, a diet break and a reverse diet are different concepts that achieve different goals and results.

-A diet break is different in that the jump in calories is immediate instead of a slow build.
+A diet break is different because the jump in calories is immediate instead of a slow build.
 Diet breaks are also taken with the intention of bringing calories back down after a set period of time so you can continue working towards your body composition or weight loss goals.
 Most diet breaks last around two to four weeks.

 Signs You Need to Take A Diet Break